 Dr. Hamada received D.D.S. and Ph.D. degrees from Osaka university in 1967 and 1971, respectively.
-He joined the same university as an Assistant Professor from 1977 and an Associate Professor in 1977.
 He became the Director of Dental Research, National Institute of Health in 1980.
-He was appointed to current position in 2009 after working as Professor of Microbiology in Osaka University School of Dentistry from 1986 to 2005 and a Professor of Nihon University Advanced Research Institute for the Sciences and Humanities from 2005 to 2009.
+Then he served as Professor of Microbiology in Osaka University School of Dentistry from 1986 to 2005 and Professor of Nihon University from 2005 to 2009.
+He joined RIMD as SA professor in 2009 and later as guest profes-